puneetsaraswat/posthog/README.md

 We _do not_ provide customer support or offer guarantees for open source deployments.
 See our [self-hosting docs](https://posthog.com/docs/self-host), [troubleshooting guide](https://posthog.com/docs/self-host/deploy/troubleshooting), and [disclaimer](https://posthog.com/docs/self-host/open-source/disclaimer) for more info.

+**Important for self-hosted deployments**: The persons-on-events feature is disabled by default to maintain compatibility with existing workflows.
+This feature significantly improves query performance but changes how person properties are handled.
+You can enable it by setting `PERSON_ON_EVENTS_ENABLED=true` in your environment variables, but please review the migration documentation first.

 ## Setting up PostHog

 Once you've got a PostHog instance, you can set it up by installing our [JavaScript web snippet](https://posthog.com/docs/getting-started/install?tab=snippet), one of [our SDKs](https://posthog.com/docs/getting-started/install?tab=sdks), or by [using our API](https://posthog.com/docs/getting-started/install?tab=api).